blueberrymusic/Deep-Learning-A-Visual-Approach/README.md

 My book is called [Deep Learning: A Visual Approach](https://nostarch.com/deep-learning-visual-approach) Click on the link to order it in physical or Ebook formats.

-## The Bonus Chapters!
+## Free Bonus Chapters!

-Three *free* bonus chapters!
+Three **free** bonus chapters!
 How to use *scikit-learn* for machine learning, and how to use *Keras* for deep learning.
 Free text, free notebooks, free figures, the whole thing!
 Just [click here](https://github.com/blueberrymusic/Deep-Learning-A-Visual-Approach/tree/main/Bonus-Chapters) or click on the [Bonus Chapters repo](https://github.com/blueberrymusic/Deep-Learning-A-Visual-Approach/tree/main/Bonus-Chapters).
+The figures and notebooks are saved with all of the other figures and notebooks (see below).

-## The figures
+## Free Figures!

-This repo gives you all the figures from my book, for free, in high-resolution PNG format.
+All the figures from my book, **for free**, in high-resolution PNG format.
 To help you search, there's a directory called `Thumbnails` which offers contact sheets of the figures, 20 per page.